Gemini 3 Flash vs GPT-5.4 Mini on magicdoor.ai (2026): Lowest Cost or Better Tooling?

 2. Switch to GPT-5.4 Mini when the task becomes coding, spreadsheet, or code-interpreter work.

-3. Switch again only if the task justifies it: GPT-5.5 or Claude Sonnet 4.6 for a stronger second pass.
+3. Switch again only if the task justifies it: GPT-5.5, Claude Sonnet 5, Gemini 3.1 Pro, or another higher-priced model.

 4. Use Perplexity Reasoning or Deep Research (pplx) when the question depends on current facts.